Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/MIGRATION_v5_v6.md

 const client = new TextAnalysisClient(...);
 const documents = [...];

-// Now, it can be performed by passing it as a batch action const poller = await client.beginAnalyzeBatch([{ kind: "EntityRecognition" }, { kind: "EntityLinking" }], documents);
+// Now, it can be done in a flat list const poller = await client.beginAnalyzeBatch([{ kind: "EntityRecognition" }, { kind: "EntityLinking" }], documents);
 ```